google/telluride_decoding/doc/DecodingCodelab.md

 in this paper by
 [O'Sullivan et al. (2015)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4481604/).

-The Telluride AAD pipeline involves the following 3 stages:
+The Telluride AAD pipeline involves the following 4 stages:

 1. Ingestion: preprocess raw data and convert to TFRecord format
 1. Modelling: model the attended audio signal in the brain (offline only)
-1. Decoding: use model to decode which audio source is being attended
+1. Decoding: use model to decode likelihood of attending to a speech sound
+1. Decision: Use the decoding output to decide the attention direction

 This document briefly describes the data flow and organization, and then talks about how to build decoding models in TensorFlow.
 Because the system is modular,